skillrepos/cc-se/labs.md

 ---
 <br><br>

-## 9: Metering Reminder and Cleanup
-**What we're doing:** Closing the loop on cost awareness.
-**Why:** Actions usage falls under the separate Agent SDK metering on subscription plans — plus normal GitHub Actions minutes.

-**Action:** Read the note above, and leave the workflow files in place — they're harmless here (no secret is configured in the workshop repo, and no one will comment `@claude` on it).

 ## Lab Summary
 ✅ You've successfully:
 - Authored an `@claude` responder workflow with `claude-code-action@v1`
 - Authored a scheduled automation workflow with explicit `prompt:`
 - Mapped `claude_args` to the CLI/SDK flags from Labs 9-11
 - Used headless Claude to review your own workflow
-- Learned the security baseline and the `claude ultrareview` CI subcommand
+- Learned the security baseline and saw the `claude ultrareview` deep-review demo (premium research preview)
 - Identified the `/install-github-app` path for your own repos

 <br><br>